Nashville Live Music Venues: Where to See Shows in Music City

 One of the preeminent Nashville live music venues, Bluebird Cafe has gained worldwide recognition as a songwriter’s performance space.
 Songwriters perform their own material, much of it recorded by chart-topping artists in all genres of music.
 The 90-seat venue is unassuming in appearance but large in reputation.

-The 20,000-capacity multi-purpose Bridgestone Arena is home of NHL’s Nashville Predators but hosts major touring acts that visit Music City.
+The 20,000-capacity multi-purpose Bridgestone Arena is home of NHL’s Nashville Predators but hosts major touring acts.
 The seating is comfortable and acoustics are surprisingly good for a large venue.

 Douglas Corner Cafe

-While mostly catering to on-the-way-up artists and songwriters, the club has been a hot spot for such stars as Alan Jackson, Trisha Yearwood, The Kentucky Headhunters, Garth Brooks, Blake Shelton and more.
+While catering to on-the-way-up artists and songwriters, the club has been a hot spot for such stars as Alan Jackson, Trisha Yearwood, The Kentucky Headhunters, Garth Brooks and Blake Shelton.

 From its inception in 1971, Exit/In brought in emerging talents like Jimmy Buffett, Linda Ronstadt, comedian Steve Martin, and scores of electrifying and diverse headliners.
 R.E.M., Billy Joel, John Lee Hooker, the B-52s, Ricky Nelson, Billy Crystal, Dire Straits, B.B.
-King, Willie Nelson have all played here.
-After all these years, Exit/In still rolls on, continuing its role of presenting an alternative music option.
+King and Willie Nelson have all played here.

 Grand Ole Opry and Ryman Auditorium